- Specialty pharmaceutical company focused on developing and commercializing high-quality products

-The Vancouver-based company has expanded its pipeline to include several commercial products in ophthalmology and transplant, and a development stage pipeline in neurology and psychiatry with a goal of addressing the need for improved medication adherence through enhanced delivery systems.
+The Vancouver-based company has expanded its pipeline to include several commercial products in ophthalmology and transplant, and also has a development stage pipeline in neurology and psychiatry with the goal of addressing a need for improved medication adherence through enhanced delivery systems.

 Aequus takes medications that are already available in the US or elsewhere and licenses or acquires the Canadian rights, then takes the clinical data that supported that approval and works with Health Canada, Canada’s national health system, to get them approved and commercialized in Canada.

 A trio of pharmaceutical products currently form the core of its business.

 The first is Zepto, an FDA-approved precision pulse technology that offers benefits over traditional surgical techniques to remove cataracts.
 The Zepto technology was licensed from Mynosys Cellular Devices, a Fremont, California-based company.

 The second is Vistitan, which reduces the pressure inside the eyes of patients with glaucoma and was first marketed by the pharmaceutical giant Sandoz.

 Its third drug is the transplant therapy Tacrolimus, which aims to treat and prevent acute rejection following an organ transplant.

 The most recent addition to the development pipeline is a long-acting form of medical cannabis, where there is a high need for consistent, predictable and pharmaceutical-grade delivery of products for patients.

 Aequus intends to commercialize its internal programs in Canada alongside its current portfolio of marketed established medicines and will look to form strategic partnerships that would maximize the reach of its product candidates worldwide.